-This Hebrew word is also rendered
+This Hebrew word is also rendered "brightness."

-"brightness."
 "If I beheld the sun when it shined, or the moon walking in brightness" (Job 31:26).
-Dark and gloomy though death may be unto those whom the Christian leaves behind, it is brightness "in the sight of the Lord": "at evening time it shall be light" (Zech.
+Dark and gloomy though death may be unto those whom His disciples along with Him.
+Whether it was to the the Christian leaves behind, it is brightness "in the sight of the Lord": "at evening time it shall be light" (Zech.
 14:7).
 Precious, excellent, honorable, brightness in the sight of the Lord is the death of His saints.
 May the Lord make this little meditation precious unto His saints.